allebone/help.omni.af.mil/docs/PEX/Training.md

 6. Activate Course

-Create a Course
+## Create a Course
- {here now}

 A Course is a sequence of individual training events.
 These training events are grouped into Blocks of Instruction \(BOIs\).
 The BOIs contain individual training tasks.
 This topic explains how to create the course properties, after which you build the course itself, with BOIs and tasks.

+!!!
+NOTE
-NOTE: Before building a course, contact the PEX Help Desk.
+    Before building a course, contact the PEX Help Desk.
 Often, we can build the course for you.

 If you want to build the course on your own, first review the help topic, Build a Course.

-Add a new course
+### Add a new course

 1. Training > Mission > Overview > Courses